mikegloudemans/production_coloc_pipeline/README.md

 Binary executables for these tools must be placed in the `/bin` directory.
 The PLINK executable must be named `plink` and the FINEMAP executable must be named `finemap`.

+IMPORTANT: The current pipeline works only with FINEMAP v1.1, which is not the latest version.
+In my next release of this pipeline, I do hope to make the scripts compatible regardless of which FINEMAP version is used.

 ### Preparing Input Files

 #### GWAS and eQTL summary statistics